open-telemetry/opentelemetry-specification/specification/metrics/api.md

 It is unspecified whether or under which conditions the same or different Instrument instance will be returned as a result of duplicate instrument registration.
-Instrument identity, and the terms _identical_ and _distinct_ applied to Instruments in this specification describes Instrument instances that have identical and/or distinct values for all four of their `name`, `kind`, `unit`, and `description` attributes.
-Language-level features such as the distinction between integer and floating point numbers SHOULD be considered as identifying, as well.
+The term _identical_ applied to Instruments describes instances where all identifying fields are equal.
+The term _distinct_ applied to Instruments describes instances where at least one field value is different.

 The implementation MUST aggregate data from identical Instruments together in its export pipeline.